 You may not have heard of the Transition Towns movement, but chances are you’ve heard of survivalists.
 What really are these two groups and how might it matter to your life?

-Transition Towns are spreading throughout the world… that link takes you to an informative website about them, and I blogged about transition towns, with more links, recently.
+Transition Towns are spreading throughout the world.
 In a nutshell, transition towns (or cities, or islands, or whatever) come about when a group of people in a community get together to explore what can be done there as preparation for a world with less oil and different climates.
 This is a new but very vital movement and clearly one whose time has come!

 I’ve been reading some about this movement, and late last night I happened to surf my way to the site for the United States transition movement.

 Right away, I liked the description in the upper right corner: “Tackling climate change and peak oil.
 Bringing the head, heart, and hands of communities together to make the transition to life beyond oil.”
 I liked both the emphasis on community and the positive approach.